winstonsummers/scriptLib/README.md

     - `gitBack` -- Checkouts out to the last branch you were on
     - `pullMain` -- Updates the main branch and returns to starting branch, requires a clean working tree.

-- ### React Helpers
-    - `createContainer` -- Takes a name for the container optionally followed by a path to where to put the created file.
-The created file is a basic boilerplate for a react container.
-    - `createComponent` -- Takes a name for the component optionally followed by a path to where to put the created file.
-The created file is a basic boilerplate for a react component.

-- ### Scripting Helpers
-    - `createScript` -- Tackes a name for the script optionally followed by a path to where to put the created file.
-The created file is a basic boilerplate for a script file.
-    - `createSource` -- Tackes a name for the source optionally followed by a path to where to put the created files.
-The created files are boilerplate for a source file and a script file.

 &nbsp;